Christian McBride: Personal life

 Christian is married to jazz singer and educator Melissa Walker.
 Walker, with contributions by McBride, leads the Jazz House Kids, a jazz school in their home town of Montclair, New Jersey.
 Each summer, they both appear at the Montclair Jazz Festival, along with student ensembles led by the instructors, professional ensembles composed of instructors, and guest acts.

 McBride shared the story of his first encounters with Freddie Hubbard in "The Gig" and his relationship with James Brown in "Mr. Soul On Top" on The Moth Radio Hour, a radio show and podcast devoted to story-telling.

 James Moody Jazz Festival

-McBride curates and advises the annual James Moody Jazz Festival.
+McBride curates and advises the annual James Moody Jazz Festival, which is held at the New Jersey Performing Arts Center (NJPAC) in Newark, NJ.